Shashwat-Acharya/The-Password-Manager-that-works-Silent-Key/CONTRIBUTING.md

 ### 4. **MkDocs**
    - **Purpose**: **MkDocs** is used to create the documentation for this project.
 It allows us to easily maintain and generate a static site for documentation.
    - **Why**: It’s simple to set up and use, and allows for clean and easy-to-read documentation.
+   - Check out the [MkDocs Documentation](https://www.mkdocs.org/getting-started/) to get started.

 ---